 Equipment and room materials might include a computer/laptop and printer, tablets, reading lamps, sheets, towels, and other linens.
 It may also include kitchen items like a microwave, hotplate, and refrigerator.

-A detailed chat with the admissions or enrollment advisor will make a lot of these clear.
+A detailed chat with the admissions or enrollment advisor will make a lot of these expenses associated with online classes clear.